spicy-potato-cat/SEMV-Vault/Cybersecurity Fundamentals/UNIT 7/Firewalls.md

 	- Requires Rules to be developed and installed with the firewall
 	- Any changes are to be done by human intervention
 	- Common Easy to setup
-	- Static allow entire set of one type of packets to enter in response to authorized reuests
+	- Static allow entire set of one type of packets to enter in response to authorized requests

 - Dynamic Packet Filtering
 	- Can react to new emerging situations and update and create rules to deal with the event itself.